"Can you two not at least save it until after breakfast?" Karl Jenkins grumbled from across the dormitory.

 Albus turned to find his godfather, Neville Longbottom, the Herbology master, smiling at him with a faraway look in his eyes.

-Professor Longbottom's eyebrows rose, but he looked amused.
+Professor Longbottom looked surprised, but amused.
 "What was I going to say?"

-"Understandable," he said mildly.
-"Does it bother you, being compared to your father?"
+"Understandable," Professor Longbottom said mildly.
+"Does it bother you, being compared with your father?"

 Albus shrugged.
 "A bit."

 The Herbology master gave him an understanding smile.
 "It bothered me, too, at your age."